Non-traumatic chest pain: pericarditis

-Pericarditis is an inflammation of the two layers of the thin, sac-like membrane that surrounds the heart.
-This membrane is called the pericardium, so the term pericarditis means inflammation of the pericardium.
-The causes of pericarditis are thought to be viral, fungal or bacterial in nature.
-Pericarditis may also present as a result of a myocardial infarction (MI).
-The presenting signs and symptoms of pericarditis are described as a chest pain which may radiate to the arm and jaw, a pericardial friction rub (a scratching or creaking sound produced by the layers of the pericardium rubbing over one another) on auscultation of heart sounds.
-The diagnosis of straight forward pericarditis may be within the scope of practice of the Emergency Care Practitioner (ECP).
-It would be possible for the ECP to reach a working diagnosis and even to initiate a treatment regime, which would predominantly consist of providing analgesia to make the patient more comfortable.
+Pericarditis is an inflammation of the two layers of pericardium, the thin, sac-like membrane that surrounds the heart.
+Its causes are thought to be viral, fungal or bacterial.
+Pericarditis may also present as a result of a myocardial infarction.
+Its signs and symptoms include chest pain, which may radiate to the arm and jaw and pericardial friction rub (a scratching or creaking sound produced by the layers of the pericardium rubbing over each other) on auscultation of heart sounds.
+The diagnosis of straightforward pericarditis may be within the scope of practice of the emergency care practitioner.
+It should be possible for an emergency care practitioner to reach a working diagnosis and to initiate a treatment regimen, which would predominantly consist of providing analgesia to make the patient more comfortable.

 Subscribe to get full access to the Journal of Paramedic Practice

 Thank you for vising the Journal of Paramedic Practice and reading our archive of expert clinical content.
 If you would like to read more from the only journal dedicated to those working in emergency care, you can start your subscription today for just £48.

 Reading the Journal of Paramedic Practice counts towards your professional development

 Develop your career

 We provide professional information dedicated to paramedics covering training, education and jobs

 Get the latest clinical information to ensure you are aware of the latest think and best practice in paramedicne